 The biophysical and pharmacological properties of the KV1.7 channel closely resembles that of the ultra-rapidly activating delayed rectifier (IKur) in cardiac tissue.
 This current plays a central role in cardiac atrial repolarization that was largely believed to correspond to the activity of the KV1.5 channel.
 This raises the possibility that the IKur current is the result of a heteromeric KV1.5/KV1.7 channel.

 IF- Immunofluorescence, IHC- Immunohistochemistry, IP- Immunoprecipitation, LCI- Live cell imaging, N- Neutralization, WB- Western blot

 Species reactivity key:

-Anti-KV1.7 (KCNA7) Antibody (#APC-063) is a highly specific antibody directed against an epitope of the mouse protein.
+Anti-Mouse KV1.7 (KCNA7) Antibody (#APC-063) is a highly specific antibody directed against an epitope of the mouse protein.
 The antibody can be used in western blot analysis.
-It has been designed to recognize KV1.7 from mouse and rat samples.
-The antibody will not recognize the protein from human samples.
+It has been designed to recognize KV1.7 from mouse samples.
+The antibody will not recognize the protein from human or rat samples.